lucasjellema/tech-radar-prototype2/development-log.md

   visible?, start and end phi, start and end R when checking the current position of a blip - only compare with boundaries of its segement

+- aggregation mode
+  - write aggregation count inside blip (red circle, white number)
+  - allow definition of aggregation group by (object, object or rating property) (or even multiple properties?) note: aggregation always per segment (sector/ring combination)
+  - allow definition of what is aggregated: simple count or aggregation of one or more properties

+## April 24th

+- define defaults for color, font, edge for sectors and inherit for all sectors that do not have specific settings
+- define defaults for font size, family and color for blips

+### Resources
+Stakeholder Map - https://www.smaply.com/blog/stakeholdermaps - use circles (rings) and blips; categories/departments (sectors); support connections

 ## April 23rd